 - National Strategy for Biological Diversity Protection with Action Plan (2004); - National Study on Biological Diversity (2003). - In 2006, for the purpose of compliance with the Law on Nature Protection, the existing organisations of national parks and protected areas have been transformed into Public institutions for national parks and Public Enterprise, for the purpose of which several legal acts were adopted.
 In order to regulate the issue of adoption of protected areas management plans, the Book of rules on the contents of the protected areas management plans and the contents of the annual programmes for nature protection was adopted on the basis of the Law on Nature Protection (OG117/05). - The network of protected areas includes 83 facilities, distributed on 7.40% of the national territory.
 Areas are defined as protected in accordance with the old classification, which includes the following categories: national park, strict natural reservation, area with specific natural features, some plant and animal species outside the protected areas and a monument of nature.
-In the Spatial Plan80 for the period 2002-2020 increase is planned of the area of protected areas to about 12% of the territory of the country.
+In the Spatial Plan for the period 2002-2020 increase is planned of the area of protected areas to about 12% of the territory of the country.
 In accordance with the Law on protection of nature, six categories have been introduced of protected areas (harmonized with the classification of the International Union of conservation of nature, IUCN.
 The following procedure is revalorization of the protected areas and their classification in accordance with the Law on protection of nature and criteria of IUCN.
-The same Law also protects areas with internationally recognized status81.
+The same Law also protects areas with internationally recognized status. - Natura 2000.
+The emerald network is a network of areas of special conservation interest (Areas of Special Conservation Interest, ASCI) that is areas with significant ecological importance for the endangered species and types protected in accordance with the Bern Convention and is established on the territory of its Members States.
+Identification of areas is based on